 Research in the last 15 years has shown that the risks of serious knee injury can be dramatically reduced, through the introduction of specific training programmes.
-There is good evidence that the neuromuscular spurt can be artificially induced through the implementation of females, integrative neuromuscular training programmes (3).
-These programmes result in significant improvements in strength, power and coordination (2,3), and may reduce injury risk to levels equal to that for males (2).
+There is good evidence that the neuromuscular spurt can be artificially induced through the implementation of in females, integrative neuromuscular training programmes (3). result These programmes in significant improvements in strength, power and coordination (2,3), and may reduce injury risk to levels equal to that for males (2).

-Important components of programmes are plyometric and strength drills, balance and core stability training, biomechanical analysis and technique feedback from expert trainers.
-This includes a focus on proper technique integrative these and body mechanics, and a "soft" landing at the time of impact.
+Important components of these integrative programmes are plyometric and strength drills, balance and core stability training, biomechanical analysis and technique feedback from expert trainers.
+This includes a focus on proper technique and body mechanics, and a impact.
 Proper 'athletic position' on landing means that the knees and hips are comfortably flexed, shoulders are back, feet are shoulder width apart, the chest is over the knees, and the body mass is balanced over the balls of the feet (2).
 Effective single leg balance and landing technique is the ultimate goal.